 The truth is that even the scarce results of these studies are giving people suffering from Parkinson’s and their families hope.
 A treatment that is finally providing positive results without having devastating side-effects is indeed remarkable.
 When it comes to a disease that damages neurons at such a degree that the patient will end up not being able to move at all, to think right, and to make decisions, any small improvement is welcome.

 Let us not forget that CBD has natural sources, coming from a plant, which means that it will be better tolerated by the body.
 In a study involving 22 Parkinson’s patients that started smoking cannabis, reports showed that the patients enjoyed improved motor functions.
-Their tremors reduced, the rigidity in their muscles loosened, and it was not that difficult anymore to perform various movements that were voluntary.
+Their tremors reduced, the rigidity in their muscles loosened, and it was not that difficult to perform various voluntary movements any longer.

 CBD & Parkinson – The studies have only begun

 Still, the current studies only scratch the surface of the real potential behind CBD treatment for Parkinson’s disease.
-At the moment, there are insufficient studies and tests on this matter, although the results that were discovered so far show a promising future for this treatment.
+At the moment, there are insufficient studies and tests on this matter, although the results that have been discovered so far show a promising future for this treatment.

-Besides helping with the improvement of motor impairments, CBD also helps with diminishing anxiety, depression, and pain, which are associated with the disease and affect even more the life quality of a patient.
+Besides helping with the improvement of motor impairments, CBD also helps with diminishing anxiety, depression, and pain, which are associated with the disease and affect, even more importantly, the life quality of a patient.

-It is rather intriguing that the description of the illness’s symptoms does not include pain because according to Dr. Blair Ford, pain and physical discomfort are among the first signs that indicate toward a Parkinson’s diagnostic in approximately 85% of the cases.
+It is rather intriguing that the description of the illness’s symptoms does not include pain because according to Dr. Blair Ford, pain and physical discomfort are among the first signs that indicate a Parkinson’s diagnosis in approximately 85% of the cases.

 Pain is generated by the fact that the body’s tissue is damaged by tremors, inflammation, and rigidity.
-It is well known the fact that cannabis reduces the sensation of pain, being a treatment that was used thousands of years ago for such purposes.
+The fact that cannabis reduces the sensation of pain is well known, being a treatment that was used thousands of years ago for such purposes.